Uganda Highlights: Jun 10—29, 2018

 - Jan 20, 2005: Uganda: PDF (517.3 KB)

-A spectacular wildlife experience in one of the most bird-rich countries of Africa; Chimpanzees, Mountain Gorillas, and the remarkable Shoebill, as well as hundreds of other rare and beautiful birds.
+A spectacular wildlife experience in one of the most bird-rich countries of Africa; Chimpanzees, Mountain Gorillas, and the remarkable Shoebill, as well as hundreds of other special and exotic birds, including possibilities for several Albertine Rift endemics, and numerous Palearctic migrants.

 Uganda is where the East African savannah meets the bird-rich West African jungle.
 Where else but in this impossibly lush country can one observe Lions prowling the open plains in the morning and track Chimpanzees through the rainforest undergrowth the same afternoon—and the next day, navigate tropical channels teeming with Hippopotamus and huge Nile Crocodiles before setting off into the misty mountains to stare deep into the eyes of a Mountain Gorilla?
 Certainly, Uganda is the only safari destination whose range of forest primates is as impressive as its selection of plains antelope.